 The original expedition saw Jonathan and Katya (Katana) travel through Europe, Eastern Africa and on towards Cape Town.
 In the second expedition, Jonathan was joined by some friends for various sections of the journey who contributed from their own experiences.
+Next time, you could join us too.

 Jonathan has sailed yachts, flown paragliders and paramotors, and driven through snow, mud and sand in various places around the world.
 He started out by bungy jumping dressed as a pantomime horse.
 All this to show being vegan doesn't limit your potential?